 We play an active role in encouraging our clients to discover our environment.
 With this comes a responsibility to ensure we minimise our impact.

 The company was one of the first Leader grade members of Eco-Active Jersey and holds the Gold Award from the Green Tourism Business scheme.
-Also most members of our staff are Wild Life Safe (WiSe) trained guides.
+Most members of our staff are Wild Life Safe (WiSe) trained guides.

 Responsible visitor charter